SAP-samples/teched2023-AD162/exercises/ex2/README.md

     ![MDK](images/2.3.9.png)

-11. Expand the newly added item, then click the three-dot icon to open the Object Browser.
-Bind the `ActivityValue` to the `Phone` property of the Customer entity.
+11. Expand the newly added item, then click the three-dot icon for the `ActivityValue` to open the Object Browser.
+Bind the `Phone` property of the Customer entity.

     ![MDK](images/2.3.10.gif)